coredns/coredns/plugin/records/README.md

 ~~~

 * **ZONES** zones it should be authoritative for.
 If empty, the zones from the configuration block
    are used.
 * **INLINE** the resource record that are to be served.
 These must be specified as the text
-  represenation of the record, see the examples below.
-Each record must be on a single line.
+   represenation (as specifed in RFC 1035) of the record.
+See the examples below.
+Each record must
+   be on a single line.

 If domain name in **INLINE** are not fully qualifed each of the **ZONES** are used as the origin and
 added to the names.